mspnp/microservices-reference-implementation/deploymentF5.md

   ```
   > Note:
   > 1. when sshRSAPublicKey parameter prompts you for the string, do not enclose within quotes, or they will be treated as part of the public key.
   > 2. Highlighted are the servicePrincipalClientId (appId) and the servicePrincipalClientSecret (password) that you use as service principal parameters for cluster deployment.
-Please note that this is a secure string and you will not see the input in your screen.
+Please note that these params are secure strings, so when you enter or paste the value it is not going to be displayed in your screen.

     ![](./service-principal-creds.png)